 Included within certain annual results are a variety of unusual or significant items that may affect comparability.
-The most significant of such items are described below as well as within Management's Discussion and Analysis of Financial Condition and Results of Operations and the Notes to Consolidated Financial Statements.
+The most significant of such items are described below.

-- 1. Results for 2014 include the sale of the Distribution segment's Mexican operations for \$9.6 million on December 19, 2014.
+- 1. Results for 2015 include \$5.1 million in expense related to the acquisitions at both the Aerospace and Distribution segments, \$4.0 million in expense associated with the resolution of the matters related to our AH-1Z program, \$3.0 million of expenses related to foreign currency transactions associated with the purchase of GRW, and \$2.4 million of expenses associated with restructuring and severance costs at our Distribution segment. - 2.
+Results for 2014 include the sale of the Distribution segment's Mexican operations for \$9.6 million on December 19, 2014.
 The net loss of \$5.3 million resulting from the sale is included in the loss on disposal of discontinued operations for 2014.
-Additionally, we incurred \$2.2 million of costs associated with the sale of our Moosup facility. - 2.
-Results for 2013 include a \$2.1 million non-cash non-tax deductible charge for the impairment of goodwill related to VT Composites and a gain on discontinued operations due to a \$0.4 million favorable tax result versus previous estimates and other activity related to the settlement of the closing balance sheet of the Distribution segment's Canadian operations. - 3.
+Additionally, we incurred \$2.2 million of costs associated with the sale of our Moosup facility. - 3.
+Results for 2013 include a \$2.1 million non-cash non-tax deductible charge for the impairment of goodwill related to VT Composites and a gain on discontinued operations due to a \$0.4 million favorable tax result versus previous estimates and other activity related to the settlement of the closing balance sheet of the Distribution segment's Canadian operations. - 4.
 Results for 2012 include the sale of certain assets and certain liabilities of the Distribution segment's Canadian operations for \$8.7 million on December 31, 2012, resulting in a net gain of \$1.3 million.
-Additionally, we recorded \$3.3 million of net loss related to the resolution of an Aerospace segment program related matter. - 4.
-Results for 2011 include \$6.2 million in expense recognized in the fourth quarter related to the settlement of the FMU-143 matter and the non-recurring benefit of \$2.4 million recognized in the first quarter of 2011 resulting from the death of a former executive. - 5.
-Results for 2010 include a \$6.4 million non-cash non-tax deductible charge for the impairment of goodwill related to U.K. Composites, \$2.0 million in additional losses related to the finalization of contract price negotiations on the Sikorsky Canadian MH-92 helicopter program, and \$6.6 million of income related to the claim for look-back interest we filed with the Internal Revenue Service in connection with the Australian SH-2G(A) Super Seasprite Helicopter program. - 6.
+Additionally, we recorded \$3.3 million of net loss related to the resolution of an Aerospace segment program related matter. - 5.
+Results for 2011 include \$6.2 million in expense related to the settlement of the FMU-143 matter and a nonrecurring benefit of \$2.4 million resulting from the death of a former executive. - 6.
 The Company sold the Distribution segment's Mexican operations on December 19, 2014.
 The results of these discontinued operations have been reported as such in the table. - 7.
 The Company sold substantially all assets and liabilities of the Distribution segment's Canadian operations on December 31, 2012.
 The results of these discontinued operations have been reported as such in the table.